 IdaRose Sylvester - Mountain View Environmental Task Force, newly appointed

 Lauren Segal - Palo Alto Utilities Advisory Commission, newly appointed

 Karen Grove - Menlo Park Housing Commission, newly appointed

 Jennifer DiBrienza - Palo Alto School Board, elected

-Sue Monk - Palo Alto Planning and Transportation Commission, newly
+Sue Monk - Palo Alto Planning and Transportation Commission, newly appointed

 Susan Ellenberg - Currently running for Santa Clara County Supervisor

 Are you interested in exploring appointed or elected opportunities near you?

 We're Making Progress